< < PT13 : PT14 : PT15 > >

 02 Transit Operations needs to be able to coordinate with other transportation modes (e.g. ferry operations, airports) in order to improve service connections with these other modes.

 012 The system shall support the operations of a flexible route service.
 This may include requests for route deviations that would then lead to schedule corrective actions.
-01 Transit Operations needs to be able to coordinate service information with other Transit Operations in order to improve operations.
+02 Transit Operations needs to be able to coordinate with other transportation modes (e.g. ferry operations, airports) in order to improve service connections with these other modes.